 B.6.1.1.
-Except in the Final Freestyle Programme, at the entry and exit of every figure the aircraft longitudinal axis must be exactly aligned with either the X- or Y-axis of the Aerobatic Box.
+Except in the Final Freestyle Programme, at the entry and exit of every figure the aircraft longitudinal axis must be exactly aligned with either the main or secondary axis of the Aerobatic Box.
 Any angular deviations visible to the judge must be downgraded by one point per five degrees.

 B.6.1.2.
-X-axis directionality:
+Main axis directionality:

-- a) The X-axis (or main axis) is parallel to the official wind.
-Any figure with entry and/or exit lines aligned on the X-axis must be flown with such entry and/or exit lines as drawn on sequence Forms B or C, into or away from the official wind, otherwise the figure will be marked HZ. - b) Except for figures from Families 2, 5 and 6: Any line segment within a figure, either straight or looping, drawn on the X-axis, must be flown in the direction drawn on sequence Forms B or C, into or away from the official wind, otherwise the figure will be marked HZ (Figure 5). - B.6.1.3.
-The Y-Axis (or secondary axis) is non-directional, i.e. the pilot is free to choose direction on the Y-axis when transiting from the X- to the Y-axis. - B.6.1.4.
-Any figure with both entry and exit lines aligned on the Y-axis must be drawn with parallel entry and exit lines. - B.6.1.5.
-Any figure with both entry and exit lines aligned on the Y-axis must be flown with the exit direction relative to the entry direction as drawn on sequence Forms B or C, i.e. in the same or the opposite direction, otherwise the figure will be marked HZ (Figure 5).
+- a) The main axis is parallel to the official wind.
+Any figure with entry and/or exit lines aligned on the main axis must be flown with such entry and/or exit lines as drawn on sequence Forms B or C (respectively R or L), into or away from the official wind, otherwise the figure will be marked HZ. - b) Except for figures from Families 2, 5 and 6: Any line segment within a figure, either straight or looping, drawn on the main axis, must be flown in the direction drawn on sequence Forms B or C (respectively R or L), into or away from the official wind, otherwise the figure will be marked HZ (Figure 5). - B.6.1.3.
+The secondary axis is non-directional, i.e. the pilot is free to choose direction on the secondary axis when transiting from the main to the secondary axis. - B.6.1.4.
+Any figure with both entry and exit lines aligned on the secondary axis must be drawn with parallel entry and exit lines. - B.6.1.5.
+Any figure with both entry and exit lines aligned on the secondary axis must be flown with the exit direction relative to the entry direction as drawn on sequence Forms B or C (respectively R or L), i.e. in the same or the opposite direction, otherwise the figure will be marked HZ (Figure 5).